-The ongoing weakness in construction activity, and uncertain prospects for future work, are making for tough choices when it comes to acquiring equipment.
-The investment in even a smaller machine such as a compact excavator is now a major decision.
-Is it more practical to buy it and have it on hand when and where it’s needed?
-Or are you better of renting until the market comes back and you know you have the backlog of projects to justify the purchase?
+The uneven recovery in construction activity coupled with uncertainty about equipment availability and prospects for future work make for tough choices when it comes to acquiring equipment.
+The investment in even a smaller machine such as a compact excavator becomes a major decision.

 A Matter of Utilization

 Of course, rental is not a one-size-fits-all solution.
 It’s important to look at all of the factors that can influence the most cost-effective way to obtain a compact excavator.
-According to Strand, they include:
+They can include: